unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/erpimage.md

 Since ERP images use a `Matrix` as an input, the library does not need any informations about the mapping.

 ## extra=(;)
-- erpBlur (number,10 ) - Is a number indicating how much blur is applied to the image; using Gaussian blur of the ImageFiltering module.
+- erpBlur (number, 10) - Is a number indicating how much blur is applied to the image; using Gaussian blur of the ImageFiltering module.
 Negative values deactivate the blur.

-- sortData (boolean,false) - Indicating whether the data is sorted; using sortperm() of Base Julia (sortperm() computes a permutation of the array's indices that puts the array into sorted order).
+- sortData (boolean, false) - Indicating whether the data is sorted; using sortperm() of Base Julia (sortperm() computes a permutation of the array's indices that puts the array into sorted order).

 - ploterp (bool, false) - Indicating whether the plot should add a line plot below the ERP image, showing the mean of the data.
 If limits are set in the axis values both plots will be aligned.